River Tamar: History

-In 997 according to the Anglo-Saxon Chronicle, raiding Vikings travelled up the Tamar and then the Tavy river as far as Lydford, and burned Ordwulf's monastery at Tavistock.
+In 997, according to the Anglo-Saxon Chronicle, raiding Vikings travelled up the Tamar and then the Tavy river as far as Lydford, and burned Ordwulf's monastery at Tavistock.

 During the English Civil War, Cornwall was entirely loyal to King Charles I and the Royalist cause.
 However, Devon was primarily Parliamentarian; thus the River Tamar became the site of many battles, such as the Battle of Gunnislake New Bridge on 20 July 1664.
 Each side of the Tamar understood that if they were either to invade or to defend themselves, they had to have control of the Tamar crossings.

-In medieval times the transport of goods to supply the Benedictine abbey at Tavistock, four miles by track from the river port of Morwellham, was significant.
+In medieval times, the transport of goods to supply the Benedictine abbey at Tavistock, four miles by track from the river port of Morwellham, was significant.
 Sea sand from the coast was imported to spread on farmland, until in the 18th century a dressing of lime was found to be more beneficial.
 Large quantities of limestone and coal were then imported to burn in the numerous limekilns on the river quays; the lime had to be made locally as it was not slaked before application, and was too chemically reactive for transport by water after burning.
 Later, street sweepings and other refuse from Plymouth and Devonport, together with bones for the newly discovered bone fertiliser, were carried inland to manure the fields.
 Other regular imports were timber from British Columbia and the Baltic, in large baulks for use as pit props in the mines, and coal from Wales to supply the mine pumping engines.

 The Horsebridge, built in 1437, is still used by motor traffic.

 Tavistock was one of the three stannary towns of Devon, and large quantities of refined tin ore were exported through Morwellham from the 12th century until 1838, when the requirement to pay duty on the metal at one of the specified towns was relaxed.
 The opening in 1817 of the Tavistock Canal, between Tavistock and Morwellham, facilitated traffic.
 Later, the East Cornwall Mineral Railway provided an outlet through the quays of Calstock from the Cornish side of the valley.
 Other significant cargoes exported were quarried granite, and later, copper, lead and manganese ores, with their important by-product of arsenic.
 Arsenic was extracted from mispickel, once regarded as a waste product but later offering an important source of revenue as copper and tin extraction declined in profitability.
 The refined product was exported worldwide, in particular to the southern United States, where it was used as an insecticide in the cotton fields.

-In the 13th century lead and silver output from the royal mines on the Bere peninsula (between the Tamar and the Tavy) was significant, and production continued intermittently until the 19th century.
+In the 13th century, lead and silver output from the royal mines on the Bere peninsula (Note: Between the Tamar and the Tavy.) was significant, and production continued intermittently until the 19th century.
 The Johnson Matthey smelting works at Weir Quay extracted silver and lead not only from local ore, but also from ore imported by sea from Europe and from as far away as Newfoundland.
 Fluorspar from the lead mine tailings was exported to France for use in the manufacture of glassware.